-Last Friday I presented the closing keynote at the BASES student conference on ‘Creating your Future’.
+Last Friday I presented the closing keynote at the sports science focused BASES student conference on ‘Creating your Future’.
 In that session I shared some of these recent sentiments by posing some pertinent questions for this group of aspiring practitioners to consider for their journey ahead.
 I asked “What do you think your collective purpose should be?”

 I was inspired to do so by a recent session that I had witnessed when speaking in Europe to a group of young bankers – where a facilitator, in the session prior to mine, – asked them to define their collective purpose.
 I must admit I wondered what they would come up with, mainly because when I was 26 I can’t remember feeling so self aware and forward thinking.
 I was blown away by the response from the bankers and I was excited to see what this group of sport and exercise science wannabes could generate.